openeuropa/oe_whitelabel/modules/oe_whitelabel_modal_page/README.md

 ## Template overrides

-This module provides the following template overrides for the oe_whitelabel theme:
+This feature provides the following template overrides for the oe_whitelabel theme:

 - `modal-page-modal.html.twig`: Renders modal dialogs using the BCL modal component
 - `modal-page-toast.html.twig`: Renders toast notifications using the BCL toasts component